BAJAJ FINSERV DIRECT LIMITED

 • Leverage Risk

 Leverage amplifies both profits and losses.
-A slight market movement can have a significant impact.
+Even a small market movement can significantly impact your position.

 • Market Volatility

-The index can experience sharp fluctuations due to economic reports or global news.
+The index can experience sharp swings due to economic data releases, global events, or policy changes.

 • Margin Calls

-If the market moves against your position, your broker may issue a margin call.
-You may then need to deposit additional funds to maintain your trade.
+If the market moves against your trade, your broker may issue a margin call, requiring you to deposit additional funds.

 • Liquidity Risk